 Did you know that the longest road tunnel in the WORLD is in Norway?
 Neither did we!
 It's not the sort of thing we thought to Google before we left: “Hello Siri… are there any really really long tunnels in Norway for us to drive through?”
-But a chance encounter with a lovely couple in Denmark brought it to our attention, and now we're here- ready to drive through the longest road tunnel in the world.
+But a chance encounter with a lovely couple in Denmark brought it to our attention, and now we're here, in our motorhome in Norway, ready to drive through the longest road tunnel in the world.

 I'll be honest, the entrance is a bit anticlimactic.
 It looks exactly like any other tunnel in Norway- and trust me, there are many, MANY tunnels in Norway.
 There's not even a sign telling you that you're about to enter the longest tunnel in the world for cars, (and bikes, lorries and motorhomes!)
 Nada.
 Just a small sign stating how long the tunnel is.

 Some facts about the Longest Road Tunnel in the World!

 What is the name of the longest road tunnel in the world?

 How long is the longest road tunnel for cars?

 Where is the longest road tunnel in the world?

 Really near Fläm, which is where we rode the Flamsbana railway up into the mountains.
 This railway is regularly voted one of the prettiest rail trips in the world.
 It's on the E16, just to the North East of Fläm.

 The address is : Lærdal Tunnel, 6887 Lærdal, Norway

 (For those who are interested, the longest TUNNEL in the world which people can go in is a Metro line in China which is 37.5 miles long!!!)